armenstepanyan/js-tips/js-basic/promise.md

   new Promise((resolve, reject) => setTimeout(() => resolve(3), 3000))
 ]).catch(alert);
 ```
 After 0.5 second will catch error `Error!`.
-In case of an error, other promises are ignored. **Note** this does not mean that fetch requests for example will be cancelled.
+In case of an error, other promises are ignored.

+- **Note** this does not mean that fetch requests for example will be **cancelled**.
 If one promise rejects, `Promise.all` immediately rejects, completely forgetting about the other ones in the list.
-Their results are ignored. `Promise.all` does nothing to cancel them, as there’s no concept of 'cancellation' in promises
+Their results are ignored. `Promise.all` does nothing to cancel them, as there’s no concept of **cancellation** in promises

-**Note** The setTimeout will still works after Promise catch error.
+- **Note** The setTimeout will still works after Promise catch error.
 The thing is its never goes to `then()` block of `Promise.all(...)`

 To handle error and continue Promise chain work need to add `catch` to promise and return error.